adriano-fonseca/docker-app-from-base/README.md

-# Constructing a system base image from a Java Application
+# Constructing a system base image to a Java Application

 The image adrianofonseca/wildfly-app is basically the Wildfly server customized with Postgres Driver Module and a Datasource AppDS.
 This image to run requires a Postgres Server named postgres running in the default port 5432.